openweb3-io/waas-openapi/java/lib/docs/TransactionsApi.md

     List<String> tokenIds = Arrays.asList(); // List<String> | The tokenId involved in the transaction.
     List<String> assetIds = Arrays.asList(); // List<String> | The assetId involved in the transaction.
     String hash = "hash_example"; // String | The transaction hash, which uniquely identifies a transaction on the blockchain.
-    String status = "status_example"; // String | The status of the transaction.
+    String status = "Submitted"; // String | The status of the transaction.
     String cursor = "cursor_example"; // String | A cursor value for pagination purposes.
     Integer limit = 56; // Integer | The number of records to return default: 20
     try {